vEnhance/1802/src/scalint.typ

 Think back to @fig-int-chart-triangle.
 So far we've talked about everything except the three entries labeled "line integral" and "surface integral".
-This section will talk about them.
+This chapter will talk about them.
 For clarity, I will actually call these *scalar-field line integral* and *scalar-field surface integral*.